Complexity-Regularized Proximal Policy Optimization: Background

 \subsection{Reinforcement Learning and Proximal Policy Optimization}

-We focus on Markov Decision Processes (MDPs) expressed by the tuple $(\mathcal{S}, \mathcal{A}, P, r, \gamma)$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the discrete action space, $P(s' | s, a)$ is the transition probability between states, $r(s, a)$ is the reward associated to that transition, and $\gamma$ is the discount factor.
-The RL agent uses a $\bm{\theta}$-parameterized policy $\pi_{\bm{\theta}}(a|s)$, i.e., a mapping from the state space to distributions over actions, to maximize the discounted return $\E_{\pi_{\bm{\theta}}}[\sum_{t=0}^T \gamma^t r(s_t, a_t)]$.
-To learn $\pi_{\bm{\theta}}$, many policy gradient methods work by applying a stochastic gradient ascent algorithm over the estimator of the gradient provided by the policy gradient theorem \citep{sutton1999policy}: $\nabla_{\bm{\theta}}J(\bm{\theta}) \propto \E_{\pi_{\bm{\theta}}}[\nabla_{\bm{\theta}} \log \pi_{\bm{\theta}}(a_t | s_t) \hat{A}_t]$, where $\hat{A}_t$ is an estimator of the advantage function at timestep $t$, which quantifies, given $s_t$, how much better $a_t$ is with respect to other actions on average.
+We focus on Markov Decision Processes expressed by the tuple $(\mathcal{S}, \mathcal{A}, P, r, \gamma)$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the discrete action space, $P(s' | s, a)$ is the transition probability between states, $r(s, a)$ is the reward associated to that transition, and $\gamma$ is the discount factor.
+The RL agent uses a $\bm{\theta}$-parameterized policy $\pi_{\bm{\theta}}(a|s)$, i.e., a mapping from states to distributions over actions, to maximize the discounted return $\E_{\pi_{\bm{\theta}}}[\sum_{t=0}^T \gamma^t r(s_t, a_t)]$.
+Many policy gradient methods learn $\pi_{\bm{\theta}}$ via stochastic gradient ascent over the estimator of the gradient provided by the policy gradient theorem \citep{sutton1999policy}: $\nabla_{\bm{\theta}}J(\bm{\theta}) \propto \E_{\pi_{\bm{\theta}}}[\nabla_{\bm{\theta}} \log \pi_{\bm{\theta}}(a_t | s_t) \hat{A}_t]$, where $\hat{A}_t$ is an estimator of the advantage function at timestep $t$, which quantifies, given $s_t$, how much better $a_t$ is with respect to other actions on average.
 Several policy gradient algorithms have been derived from the policy gradient theorem.
-However, directly updating the policy by a step of gradient ascent through a sample-based estimate can suffer from large variance and instability, and methods that constrain the update size have usually been preferred \citep{schulman2015trust}.
-Proximal Policy Optimization (PPO) does so by maximizing a clipped surrogate objective that provides a stable and reliable update and allows for multiple iterations over the same samples \citep{schulman2017proximal}:
+However, directly updating the policy by a step of gradient ascent through a sample-based estimate leads to poor data efficiency and instability.
+Proximal Policy Optimization (PPO) addresses these issues by constraining the update size with a clipped surrogate objective that provides a stable and reliable update and allows for reusing samples over multiple updates \citep{schulman2017proximal}: